 February 20, 2021 – The private seller of this Turbine Bronze Imperial just posted a fresh listing containing the same pictures, description, and $11,000 asking price.

 Chrysler’s technological prowess was fully displayed in 1963 when it conducted a proof-of-concept program with fifty lucky consumers provided with stunning bronze-colored, Ghia-bodied, turbine-powered prototypes.
 While turbine-powered Chryslers never materialized beyond the pilot, “Turbine Bronze” became a popular color combination on the company’s other offerings.
-A stunning example of this great-looking color is this 1967 Imperial Crown Sedan, originally listed in January 2021 in Long Grove, Illinois (Chicago).
-Reported to be an 86 K-mile survivor, the current caretaker and apparent Imperial enthusiast is now asking $12,750 (up from this $11,000 price at the beginning of 2021).
+A stunning example of this great-looking color is this 1967 Turbine Bronze Imperial Crown Sedan for sale, originally listed in January 2021 in Long Grove, Illinois (Chicago).
+Reported to be an 86 K-mile survivor, the current caretaker and apparent Imperial enthusiast is asking $13,500 (up from this $11,000 price at the beginning of 2021).
 Comparing that price against the Hagerty Insurance Online Valuation Tool confirms the private seller has their Crown Hardtop priced between this guide’s #3 “Good” estimate of $12,400 and its #2 “Excellent” appraisal of $18,800.
 Interestingly, the Collector Car Market Review Online Tool provides a slightly different assessment as the asking price lands between this guide’s #2 “Very Good” estimate of $10,000 and its #1 “Excellent” appraisal of $17,200.

 Imperial styling was completely new for the 1967 and 1968 models.
 Using a two-inch shorter wheelbase, Imperial switched from the body-on-frame platform (D-body) to a unibody platform (C-body platform used in other full-size “Mopars”.)
 While Imperial’s front K member was 3.0 inches (76 mm) longer than a Chrysler’s, the dimensions behind the front fenders were similar.
 One reason for the change was that Chrysler had gained experience with unibody construction and was ready to apply it to the company’s flagship line.